 Tuned in Audience

 Surprisingly print advertising is one of the few forms of media that truly requires its audience to tune in.

 In online advertising, radio, or TV, ads can easily be ignored.
-With newspapers and magazines, most people sit down with newspapers and magazines with a different intentions.
+With newspapers and magazines most people sit down with newspapers and magazines with different intentions.

 In many cases, they are interested in learning something or hoping to see something new.

 Targeted or Broad Coverage

 With magazine advertising, you can target your ad at a specific group or reach the whole country.
 You can target your ad at a specific group through specialty or niche market publication; With print advertising, you can blanket a region, state, or nation with your ad.
 Whether you want to reach hobbyists with specific interests, collectors, specific demographics, regions, or age groups.

 One way to reach targeted niche groups is by placing ads in specialty sections of the newspaper, you can place your ad in front of a targeted audience.
 One that is the ideal audience for what you are offering.